njoyard/ist/doc.markdown

 {% highlight css %}
 @with { hello: "world" }
     /* Call with a parameter, the handler receives:
-        - outer: a Context object for { hello: "world" }
+        - context: a Context object for { hello: "world" }
-        - inner: a Context object for "world" (ie. the value of hello)
+        - value: "world"
         - template: a compiled ist template for div.childA div.childB